 To do this, you can reduce your vector lines to the lowest possible number of nodes before the design quality is compromised.
 Additionally, make sure you only export the necessary parts of your model when converting into a DXF file.

 Another way to optimize the CNC process that some might forget is scaling your vector image.
 Scan2Cad, a company that creates software for vectorizing CAD models into the DXF and DWG file format, suggests sticking to the system unit of millimeters as well as a precision or tolerance of around 0.5 microns.

 If you follow these tips and refine your design for CNC milling, the quality of your final part will increase exponentially.

-By utilizing 3ERP’s CNC milling services, you’ll have the luxury of seeing you design manufactured on professional-grade machines.
-Equipped with 3-,4-, and 5-axis CNC machining centers and an experienced staff, we will help you deal with all the technical aspects of the process.
+By utilizing 3ERP’s CNC milling services, you’ll have the luxury of seeing your design manufactured on professional-grade machines.
+Equipped with 3-,4-, and 5-axis CNC machining centers and experienced staff, we will help you deal with all the technical aspects of the process.

 Still, using these tips to optimize your CAD drawing will prime your design for the CNC milling machine, leading to parts and prototypes with incredible precision and a high quality surface finish.